inspec/inspec-habitat/docs/habitat_services.md

 ### release

 String.
 A 14-digit timestamp, in the format `YYYYMMDDHHMmmSS`.
-The timestamp reflects the time at which the package backing the Service was released.
+The timestamp reflects the time at which the package backing the service was released.
 These strings are sortable and comparable.

 ```ruby
 # Examine packages older than Jan 1 2018